Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 It was time to move on, but life wouldn’t let me yet.
 It reminded me daily that I’d failed and I hated it.

-Some days I didn’t want to get out of bed.
+Some days I didn’t feel like getting out of bed.
 On others I’d find tears in my eyes, but not know why.
 I needed a car, but I was so broke.

 All I could afford was a £400, 10 year old Ford Fiesta.